Death of David Bowie

-On 10 January 2016, English musician David Bowie died at his Lafayette Street home in New York City, having been diagnosed with liver cancer 18 months earlier.
+On 10 January 2016, the English singer, songwriter and actor David Bowie died at his Lafayette Street home in New York City, having been diagnosed with liver cancer 18 months earlier.
 He died two days after the release of his twenty-sixth and final studio album, Blackstar, which coincided with his 69th birthday.

 Bowie kept his illness private, and friends and fans alike were surprised by his death.
-Makeshift memorials were created in London, New York City, Berlin, and other cities in which Bowie had lived; sales of his albums and singles saw a significant increase.
+Makeshift memorials were created in London, New York City, Berlin and other cities in which Bowie had lived; sales of his albums and singles saw a significant increase.
 Numerous musicians and public figures also expressed their grief.
-Many commentators noted Bowie's impact on music, fashion and culture and wrote of his status as one of the most influential musical artists of all time.
+Many commentators noted Bowie's impact on music, fashion and culture, and wrote of his status as one of the most influential musical artists of all time.

 Timeline

-Bowie released his album The Next Day in early 2013 after having secretly recorded it over the previous two years, surprising fans and critics who had assumed that he had retired.
-Following its release, he went back into the studio to begin work on his next (and final) album, Blackstar, also in secret.
+Bowie released his twenty-fifth studio album The Next Day in early 2013 after having secretly recorded it over the previous two years, surprising fans and critics who had assumed that he had retired.
+Following its release, he went back into the studio to begin work on his next and what was to be final album, Blackstar.
 In June and July 2014, Bowie recorded his single "Sue (Or in a Season of Crime)" and around this time, Bowie was diagnosed with liver cancer.
 He told only his family and people he was working with at the time about his condition; Ivo van Hove, with whom Bowie was collaborating on the off-Broadway musical Lazarus, was told shortly after Bowie himself found out.
 Tony Visconti, Bowie's friend and producer of many Bowie albums, including Blackstar, was told in January 2015.
 Visconti recalled that Bowie was completely bald from his chemotherapy when they spoke.
 Other musicians who worked with Bowie to record Blackstar said that, during recording, they did not know he was sick.

 By mid-2015, as the studio sessions for Blackstar were completed, it was hoped that the cancer was in remission, but by November 2015, around the time his single "Blackstar" was released, the cancer had spread throughout his body and Bowie was told by his doctors that his condition was terminal.
 He was in the middle of filming the video for his song "Lazarus" when the decision was made to end his cancer treatment.
-Bowie's last public appearance before his death was at the 7 December 2015 opening night of his musical Lazarus.
+Bowie reportedly wrote a five-year plan for what he wanted done with his music after he died, and his last public appearance was at the 7 December 2015 opening night of his musical Lazarus.
 Bowie released his final studio album Blackstar on 8 January 2016, his 69th birthday.
-Bowie reportedly wrote a five-year plan for what he wanted done with his music after he died.